 It also houses two Fullriver 900mAh 18500 LiFePO4 3.2V batteries, in parallel.
 Fullriver is a serious industrial battery brand from China.
 The LiFePO4 chemistry is known for fast charge and constant voltage, and used for rechargeable tools and even electric cars.
 Equivalents of these batteries could cost $5-10 each retail.
 Off brand lowball prices on Alibaba are around $1.

 Oh, the first unit we bought at Home Depot went right back – DOA.
-But the second one’s been working for two months now, and is still impressively bright well after midnight.
-As to ten hours – never remembered to check, when partying all night.
+But the second one’s been working for a year now, and is still impressively bright well after midnight.
+As to ten hours – not really, more like 4-5.

 The electronics come in a tight package, with a camera assembly connected via a flex cable to the PCB, as does the small motion detection circuit.
 The central processor is Texas Instruments MSP430F5524, a low power 25MHz 16-bit processor with 64K Flash and 6K SRAM, $5.50.